Chapman-Enskog theory and crossover between diffusion and superdiffusion for nearly integrable quantum gases: Introduction

+In the second part of our work, we address the important issue of the stability of NS equations due to interactions between hydrodynamic modes.
+Building on results of the first part, we employ the nonlinear fluctuating hydrodynamics (NLFH) to analyze the crossover between diffusive NS hydrodynamics and Kardar-Parisi-Zhang (KPZ) superdiffusion, which is expected to occur in generic non-integrable one-dimensional fluids~\cite{Forster1977,Narayan2002,Beijeren2012,Spohn2014} at largest length and time scales.
+Moreover, we estimate length scales on which different hydrodynamic descriptions (GHD, NS, KPZ) are valid.

 The paper is organized as follows.
 Section~\ref{sec:preliminaries} introduces the main ingredients of the framework that we use.
-These include Thermodynamic Bethe Ansatz (TBA), GHD-Boltzmann equation, collision integrals stemming from integrability breaking, the role of Galilean invariance and length-scales relevant for the problem.
-In the following Section~\ref{sec:ChE_Boltzmann}, we recall the Chapman-Enskog theory for the classical Boltzmann equation.
-These first two sections serves as a basis for Section~\ref{sec:ChE_GHD} in which we adapt the Chapman-Enskog method to the nearly integrable quantum gases described by the GHD-Boltzmann kinetic equation.
+These include Thermodynamic Bethe Ansatz (TBA), GHD-Boltzmann equation, collision integrals stemming from integrability-breaking, the role of Galilean invariance and length-scales relevant for the problem.
+In the following Section~\ref{sec:ChE_Boltzmann}, we recall the ChE theory for the classical Boltzmann equation.
+These first two sections serves as a basis for Section~\ref{sec:ChE_GHD} in which we adapt the ChE method to the nearly integrable quantum gases described by the GHD-Boltzmann kinetic equation.
+In Section ~\ref{sec:crossover} we study equations of NLFH to analyze the crossover between NS diffusive and KPZ superdiffusive behavior of two-point functions.
 The paper finishes with conclusions presented in Sec.~\ref{sec:conclusions}.
-Some additional formulas and short supplementary derivations are relegated to Appendix~\ref{appendix}.
+Some additional formulas and short supplementary derivations are relegated to Appendices~\ref{appendixA} and ~\ref{appendixB}.